Bin-Chen-Lab/spider/README.md

                  protein = 'All',
                  use_pretrain = 'T', #Using pretrained SPIDER
-                 save_path = ..., #enter a filepath where you want to save your prediction results. use_python_path = NULL, #If you're using a seperate python path for reticulate, specify this path.
-Otherwise just set this parameter to NULL. scarches_path = NULL, #If you're using a separate path for storing the scArches package, specify this path.
-Otherwise just set this parameter to NULL. all_trainable_proteins_gene_names_6_training_sets = NULL, #If you're using pretrained model, set this parameter to NULL file_A_B_C_matching_table = NULL ) #If you're using pretrained model, set this parameter to NULL
+                 save_path = ..., #enter a filepath where you want to save your prediction results. use_python_path = NULL #If you're using a specific version of python for reticulate, indicate the path to it.
+It will pass this parameter to reticulate's use_python function.
+Otherwise just set this parameter to NULL. scarches_path = '/scarches_user_path/scarches-0.4.0/', #The scarches_user_path here should be the same as the scarches_user_path in "cd '/scarches_user_path'" in the previous scArches installation part. all_trainable_proteins_gene_names_6_training_sets = NULL, #If you're using pretrained model, set this parameter to NULL file_A_B_C_matching_table = NULL ) #If you're using pretrained model, set this parameter to NULL
 ```